colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     mkdir keys
     touch keys/index.txt
     echo 01 > keys/serial
-    source ./vars
+    cp openssl-1.0.0.cnf openssl.cnf  # openssl is actually 1.1.0f but this version seems to be ok source ./vars
     ./clean-all

 **Build the certs and keys**

-Leave all settings at default values when prompted for data below.
-This may take quite a long time.
+Leave all settings at default values when prompted for data below, except to say yes when asked about signing the certificate.
+This may take a very long time, particularly on a low powered pi, several cups of coffee and an afternoon nap may well be in order.

     ./build-ca
-    ./build-key-server server
-    ./build-dh
+    ./build-key-server server    # reply yes when asked to sign the key ./build-dh
     cd keys
     openvpn --genkey --secret ta.key